• Home

 Am I the only one?

-• In 2025 Americans experienced the longest government shutdown in history, 43 days.
-While federal workers and our military went without a paycheck, members of Congress continued to get their check.
-The fiscal year starts October 1 of each year.
-As of December, still has not completed all 12 full-year 2026 appropriations bills.
-Congress has only passed four budgets on time in the past 50 years.
+• In 2025, Americans experienced the longest government shutdown in history, 43 days.
+While federal workers and our military worked without paychecks, Congress continued receiving theirs.
+The fiscal year starts on October 1.
+As of December 2025, Congress has still not completed all 12 appropriations bills, and it has passed only 4 budgets on time in the past 50 years.

-• A 2023 NPR article said 87% of Americans support congressional term limits.
-So if We the People want term limits, why hasn't Congress passed them?
-Is our elected congress representing us voters who elect them?
+• A 2023 NPR article stated 87% of Americans support congressional term limits.
+So, if We the People want term limits, why hasn't Congress passed them?
+Are our elected members of Congress representing their voters?

-• The US national debt is 38 Trillion dollars, while the estimated interest payment is expected to be 1 Trillion dollars.
-In 1999, the US national debt was 5 Trillion dollars.
-Fast forward 27 years, and it has increased by 33 Trillion dollars.
-What future are we leaving to our children and grandchildren if we continue to vote for people who mismanage our hard-earned money and get us further in debt?
+• The US national debt has reached 38 trillion dollars, while the estimated annual interest payment is 1 trillion dollars.
+Which is interest only and does not pay down the debt.
+This simply is not sustainable.
+In 1999, the US national debt was $5 trillion.
+Fast forward 27 years, and it has increased by 33 trillion dollars.
+What future are we leaving our children and grandchildren if we continue to vote for people who mismanage our hard-earned money and push us further into debt?

 Paid for by Sean Higgins for Congress, Sean Higgins Treasurer.